-- 45. The Government will provide VGF for PPP projects that have a strong economic and social justification but fall short of financial viability because of affordability constraints imposed on tariffs.
-VGF will be an explicit subsidy that is performance driven (based on the private service provider achieving measurable outputs) and targeted towards socio-economically disadvantaged users or groups of users, such as women among others.
-The need of VGF, its form will be established in the feasibility study, and announced in the tender documents.
-Its exact amount will be determined through competitive tendering to ensure the lowest liability for the Government.
-In view of the Government's resource constraints, only the highest priority projects will receive the VGF subsidy. - 46.
-The Government will issue VGF guidelines setting the eligibility criteria and limits for VGF; describing in detail the procedures for applying for, approving, disbursing and monitoring the subsidy; and presenting the institutional arrangements, which may ultimately include a dedicated VGF company.
+45. The Government will provide VGF for PPP projects that have a strong economic and social justification but fall short of financial viability because of affordability constraints imposed on tariffs.
+VGF will be an explicit subsidy (whether upfront or operational) that is performance driven (based on the private service provider achieving measurable outputs) and targeted towards socio-economically disadvantaged users or groups of users, such as women among others.
+The need of VGF, along with its form, will be established in the feasibility study; and announced in the tender documents.

+46. VGF arrangements